-Paul Merson warns Arsenal against signing Bayern Munich defender Jerome Boateng
+Paul Merson believes it would be a mistake for Arsenal to sign Bayern Munich defender Jerome Boateng.

 The Gunners have been heavily linked with the German World Cup winner as Mikel Arteta targets reinforcements at centre-back.